-Continuing on the subject of ‘branding’ and making things instantly ‘recognisable’ for your visitors.
+Continuing on the subject of ‘branding’ and making things instantly ‘recognizable’ for your visitors.

-As well as customising your channel art, bio and everything else, don’t forget to add some cool customised thumbnails to your videos.
+As well as customizing your channel art, bio and everything else, don’t forget to add some cool customized thumbnails to your videos.

-I’ve always done this for all of my videos, again so that folks who know me through my blog or through my social media profiles, can instantly recognise my videos when they see the thumbnails with my website logo and branding colours.
+I’ve always done this for all of my videos, again so that folks who know me through my blog or through my social media profiles, can instantly recognize my videos when they see the thumbnails with my website logo and branding colors.

 Before you run off to create some custom branded thumbnails for your videos, here are some ‘thumbnail design tips’ to keep in the back of your mind.